 Cement mixture can also be used to patch the thin cracks provided the cracks can allow sand in.
 Take one part cement then mix in a bucket with 3 parts sand and enough water so as to make a relatively stiff paste.
 Take more water and mix with just a small amount of cement in a different container.
 The mixture should make you cement paint.

 Step 4: Repairing larger cracks

-If the cracks are wide, you can fill them with latex concrete caulk, silicone, or Polyurethane when doing foundation repair san antonio tx.
+If the cracks are wide, you can fill them with latex concrete caulk, silicone, or Polyurethane when doing foundation repair san antonio tx with the help of foundation repair contractors phoenix az.
 Using a caulking gun, force the caulk to go into the crack and it should cover the entire length of the crack.
 Allow the caulk to dry.
 After it has dried, check if it has not filled up the entire depth and length of the crack.
 That would mean it has contracted.
 So, apply it again.